 The most sustainable solution to achieving a sense of security is to ensure the parks are well used and well respected.
 The presence of the Parks Officer, clearly identifiable with NCC uniform, helps visitors feel secure.
 The presence of the volunteers, again in logoed clothing, on regular workdays ensures good and effective management and development of the parks and feeling of community engagement.
-Other agencies/partner organisations that contribute to management included, pre-covid;
+Other agencies/partner organisations that contribute to management included,

-- Northumberland Youth Offending Service uses volunteers to help with conservation projects in the parks - Northumberland Police and Police Support - Berwick Friends of Castle Parks the main source of gardeners, raise publicity through their website, fund raise and help with events - U3A- have worked on a new nature trail partly in the park - Berwick Wildlife Group- who assist in wildlife orientated events - Berwick Rotary Club assist in provision of bulbs - Britain In Bloom participate successfully in their local /national award scheme - Berwick Town Council part funded the Park Officer role
+- Northumberland Youth Offending Service uses volunteers to help with conservation projects in the parks - Northumberland Police and Police Support

-• Army cadets/Brownies/Scout units - conservation projectsBerwick Community Crew Youth Group - conservation projects
+- Berwick Friends of Castle Parks the main source of gardeners, raise publicity through their website, fund raise and help with events - U3A- have worked on a nature trail partly in the park - Berwick Wildlife Group- who assist in wildlife orientated events - Berwick Rotary Club assist in provision of bulbs - Britain In Bloom participate successfully in their local /national award scheme - Berwick Town Council part funded the Park Officer role until 2021 - Army cadets/Brownies/Scout units conservation projects Berwick Community Crew Youth Group conservation projects

 Both parks will continue to provide opportunities where possible for these, and other, groups.
 The Friends of Castle Parks provide a regular presence through practical conservation and the provision of events and activities in the spring and summer months.
 In 2019 there was a Northumberland County Council horticultural apprentice who helped the Parks Officer weekly.
 Opportunities will be sought to continue this.
+Projects with the Berwick Youth Project has provided two placements to date, another starting in Jan 2025

 Both parks are well used by walkers and runners.
 The recent improvements to the infrastructure of the parks mean they are more accessible than before, creating more opportunities for people to enjoy informal outdoor exercise.
 A rise in use was particularly noted in 2020 under the covid pandemic.
+A Tai Chi event is held regularly now in the parks.